Buurtpoes Bledder: Death

 On the night of August 7, 2013, Bledder was hit and killed by an unknown motorist.
 Local residents built a memorial for him outside the Cafe van Jantje.
-The cat's passing was covered by several media outlets, including the Leidsch Dagblad, the national daily paper De Telegraaf and SBS 6, a national television station.
+The cat's death was covered by several media outlets, including the Leidsch Dagblad, the national daily paper De Telegraaf and SBS6, a national television station.
 Bledder's Facebook page also received hundreds of condolences from his fans.
 "Buurtpoes" was declared the Word of the Year by Leidsch Dagblad in December 2013.

 There was public discussion over what to do with his remains.
 His owners considered the possibility of having the cat stuffed and placed on permanent display at the Cafe van Jantje.
 The media attention and debate over Bledder's final resting place led an artist at the Leidsch Dagblad, the city's daily newspaper, to create an editorial cartoon mocking his postmortem popularity.
 It was published on Saturday, August 17, 2013.
 Eventually, the decision was made by his owners to have him stuffed and placed on display in their house on the Hartesteeg.
 On the fifth anniversary of Bledder's death, he was briefly moved to the Velvet record shop along the Oude Rijn.